 Explosives Regulations 2014 Form ER 4A

-This application form is for use only: (a) where the applicant is applying for those explosives items that are for use solely in their firearms and/or shotguns or (b) the acquisition of blackpowder (gunpowder) in connection with re-enactments, where the applicant is not required to hold a certificate under the Firearms Acts.
+This application form is for use only: (a) where the applicant is applying for those explosives items that are for use solely in their firearms and/or shotguns; or (b) the acquisition of blackpowder (gunpowder) in connection with re-enactments, where the applicant is not required to hold a certificate under the Firearms Acts.
 Any person requiring additional explosives that do not fulfil this purpose must complete a form ER 4.

 This form is for your use as an individual, and is not applicable to clubs, societies, or any body corporate.
 Please complete Part A and those Parts indicated against your choice of a certificate either to Acquire Only or to Acquire & Keep.